camlee/power-meter/esp32-viewe/docs/UART_SENSOR.md

-# Arduino Uno UART sensor bridge
+# UART sensor interface

 ## Purpose and status

-The installed `arduino-lcd` meter can provide calibrated real-world readings to the VIEWE ESP32-S3 while the final ESP32 ADC sensor hardware is unavailable.
-The connection is one-way UART: the Uno remains responsible for its existing sensor sampling, LCD, calibration, EEPROM, and energy display, while the ESP32 receives normalized readings and performs its own power and history processing.
+The UART source lets an external sensor producer provide calibrated real-world readings to the VIEWE ESP32-S3.
+The installed `arduino-lcd` meter is the first producer and provides an interim path while the final ESP32 ADC sensor hardware is unavailable.
+The connection is one-way: the producer remains responsible for its own sampling and calibration, while the ESP32 receives normalized readings and performs its own power and history processing.

-This document defines the intended V1 hardware and wire contract.
-It is not yet implemented or bench-verified.
-The Uno is not currently available, so changes to that project must be conservative and testable without altering its core meter behavior.
+This document defines the implemented V1 wire contract and its current Uno hardware integration.
+The Uno transmitter, ESP32 receiver, host protocol tests, and both firmware builds are complete; physical wiring and bench/on-site behavior are not yet verified.
+The Uno is not currently available, so its changes remain deliberately conservative and isolated from core meter behavior.

-## Hardware connection
+## Current Uno hardware connection

 | Arduino Uno | VIEWE UEDX32480035E-WB-A J4 |
 | --- | --- |